dpmlab/dpmlab.github.io/people.md

 <table style="width:100%">
 <tr>
 <td style="width:280px"><b>Samantha Cohen</b>, Postdoc: Samantha completed a PhD in Psychology in the lab of Dr. Lucas Parra at The City University of New York.
-During her time there she used EEG responses to dynamic naturalistic videos to better understand the modulation of attention and memory.
+During her time there, she used EEG responses to dynamic naturalistic videos to better understand the modulation of attention and memory.
 <br><a href="https://www.parralab.org/people/samantha/">Personal Website</a>
 <br>
 </td>